Costa novel award

 2 €

-• Oxfam bookshop hertford winner of the costa novel award and bestselling literary paperback of the year'atkinson's finest work, and confirmation that her genre-defying writing continues to surprise and dazzle' observera god in ruins relates the life of teddy todd - would-be poet, heroic world war ii bomber pilot, husband, father, and grandfather - as he navigates the perils and progress of the 20th centuryfor all teddy endures in battle, his greatest challenge will be to face living in a future he never expected to havefew will dispute that it proves once again that kate atkinson is one of the most exceptional novelists of our age'a dazzling readthis gripping, often deliriously funny yet emotionally devastating book looks at war - that great fall of man from grace - and the effect it has, not only on those who live through it, but on the lives of the subsequent generationsends on one of the most devastating twists in recent fiction' daily telegraph see oxfam website for delivery information read moreit is also about the infinite magic of fiction
+Oxfam bookshop hertford winner of the costa novel award and bestselling literary paperback of the year'atkinson's finest work, and confirmation that her genre-defying writing continues to surprise and dazzle' observera god in ruins relates the life of teddy todd - would-be poet, heroic world war ii bomber pilot, husband, father, and grandfather - as he navigates the perils and progress of the 20th centuryfor all teddy endures in battle, his greatest challenge will be to face living in a future he never expected to havefew will dispute that it proves once again that kate atkinson is one of the most exceptional novelists of our age'a dazzling readit is also about the infinite magic of fictionthis gripping, often deliriously funny yet emotionally devastating book looks at war - that great fall of man from grace - and the effect it has, not only on those who live through it, but on the lives of the subsequent generationsends on one of the most devastating twists in recent fiction' daily telegraph see oxfam website for delivery information read more

 2 €